ThomasBleijendaal/umbraco-custom-section/docs/basics.md

 <key alias="customSection">Custom Section</key>
 ```

-The backoffice should look like this now:
+After you build and restart the site, the backoffice should look like this now:

 ![Custom section with proper title](images/basics3.png)

 ## Next

-Now that we have a custom section and can allow users access to them using User Group configuration,
+Now that we have a custom section and can allow users to access it using User Group configuration,
-we should probably fill it with something usefull.
+we should probably fill the section with something useful.
 Let's continue creating a [nice tree for our section](tree.md).